qooxdoo/qooxdoo/documentation/manual/source/pages/server/overview.rst

   dog.bark();

 The only line which is specific to the server environment is the first one, where you include the %{qooxdoo} package.
-The rest of the code is plain %{qooxdoo} %{JS} which can be run in a browser, too.
+The rest of the code is plain %{qooxdoo}-style %{JS} which can be run in a browser, too.
 For more on that take a look at the documentation about :doc:`Object Orientation </pages/core/oo_introduction>`.

 .. _pages/server/overview#additional_scenarios: